Determine What Classes You Need

 - By submitting documentation that exempts you from taking the ACCUPLACER.

 If English is your second language, you may ask to take a different version of the ACCUPLACER called LOEP.

 What to Expect:

 - You should prepare to take the ACCUPLACER.
-Look under Resources located on the Testing Center Home page.
+Look under Resources located on the Testing and Assessment Services Home page.

 - Allow approximately two hours to complete the assessment.
 The test is not timed.

 - You are given your placement scores immediately after you complete the ACCUPLACER.

 - New students to Edmonds Community College are then asked to sign up for a one-hour advising session.

 - Advising sessions are scheduled throughout the day and the week.
 Most students are able to attend a session within an hour after they complete the ACCUPLACER.